 - Completion of a Vehicle Ownership Transfer Form: This crucial document serves as the foundation of the transfer process.
 It requires accurate and comprehensive information to avoid any potential hiccups during the transfer.

 - Submission of Required Documents: Both parties are required to submit relevant documents, including a valid Emirates ID, passport copy, and the completed vehicle ownership transfer form.
-These documents are crucial for verifying identities and ensuring compliance with the transfer regulations.
+Depending on the circumstances, additional documents such as a valid UAE driving licence, trade licence (for company-owned vehicles), or a Power of Attorney may also be required.

 - Verification of Vehicle Details: The department may conduct a thorough check of the vehicle details to ensure accuracy and compliance with regulations.